 G2.
 Are individuals able to exercise the right to own property and establish private businesses without undue interference from state or non-state actors?
 3 / 4

-While the government has historically encouraged both national and foreign investors to operate businesses in the country, taxation procedures are cumbersome.
+While the government has historically encouraged both national and foreign investors to operate businesses in the country, taxation procedures remain cumbersome.

-In late 2017, many Barbudans forced to evacuate the island due to Hurricane Irma opposed preliminary moves by lawmakers in Antigua to eliminate the communal land ownership system that had governed the island for almost two centuries.
-Opponents claimed authorities were taking advantage of the devastation to develop rural Barbuda for mass tourism.
+Many Barbudans forced to evacuate the island due to Hurricane Irma have opposed moves by lawmakers in Antigua to eliminate the communal land ownership system that has governed the island for almost two centuries, and instead establish private land ownership.
+The government argues that the change is necessary to assist Barbuda’s recovery in the aftermath of the hurricane; opponents claim authorities are seeking to take advantage of the devastation to develop rural Barbuda for mass tourism.
+In early 2018, lawmakers amended the Barbuda Land Act to permit Barbudans private ownership of land on Barbuda.

 G3.
 Do individuals enjoy personal social freedoms, including choice of marriage partner and size of family, protection from domestic violence, and control over appearance?
 3 / 4